What is a personal loan?

 Can I get approved for a personal loan?

 To get approved for a personal loan, you'll need to show the lender you're likely to repay them.
 The company will assess the likelihood of you doing this by calculating your credit score.
 Typically, they look at:

 - Any data they already hold on you (e.g. if you've been a customer before)

-Each company has their own criteria for acceptance, but unfortunately they won’t tell you what their criteria are.
-This means that people have often had to apply for a personal loan just to see if they are eligible for it.
-This can be problematic, since every credit application creates a hard search on your report – this can lower your score and reduce your chances of approval.
+Each company has its own criteria for acceptance, but they won't tell you what this is.
+This means people often have to apply for a personal loan just to see if they are eligible for it.
+As every credit application creates a hard search on your report – this can lower your score and reduce your chances of approval.